Caldwell Community College & Technical Institute

 Caldwell Community College and Technical Institute (CCC&TI) is a public community college in Hudson, North Carolina.
 It serves residents of Caldwell and Watauga counties.
 CCC&TI is part of the North Carolina Community College System.

-CCC&TI offers two full-service campuses, one in Hudson, North Carolina, and another in Boone.
+CCC&TI offers two full-service campuses, one in Hudson, North Carolina, and another in Boone, North Carolina.
 Additional college facilities include: the Transportation and Public Services Center in Hudson, the J.E.
 Broyhill Civic Center in Lenoir and the Broyhill House in Lenoir.

 CCC&TI is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.

 History

 In 1964, the college first opened its doors as Caldwell Technical Institute with the employment of Dr. H. Edwin Beam as its first president.
 Health occupations courses were offered in 1965, with the college's first facilities occupied in 1967.
 Three years later, the institution's name was changed to Caldwell Community College and Technical Institute as the college transfer program was implemented.

 CCC&TI's second president, Dr. Eric B. McKeithan, was appointed in 1984.
 Dr. Kenneth A. Boham took the reins as president in 1995 and retired as president in 2016.
 Caldwell County native Dr. Mark Poarch was named president in 2016, becoming the institution's fourth president.

-The Appalachian Center at Caldwell is located on the Hudson Campus of CCC&TI.
 Also on campus is Caldwell Early College High School, where students can get their high school diploma and an associate degree at the same time.
 The campus also houses the Caldwell Applied Sciences Academy, formerly known as the Caldwell Career Center Middle College.

 CCC&TI offers over 100 curriculum programs and a variety of continuing education options.
 The Watauga Campus of the college lies 3 mi from the campus of Appalachian State University in Boone.